KoleKnapp/Pizza/README.md

-# This project comes from Thinkful/Chegg of who I am learning from
+*Italic* This project comes from Thinkful/Chegg of who I am learning from